Aantrreksh/sql-query/deprecation.md

 <!-- For use cases where there is a new equivalent offering for customer to move to, you can detail that option here and provide links, steps, or guidance on how to stand up the new service.
 There's an example included below: -->

-The {{site.data.keyword.iae_short}} service is available that offers equivalent functionality.
+The {{site.data.keyword.iae_short}} service is available and can be used as an alternative solution.
 You can start using the
 {{site.data.keyword.iae_short}} service as you migrate and delete all {{site.data.keyword.sqlquery_short}} instances and data.
 For more information about {{site.data.keyword.iae_short}}, see [Getting started with {{site.data.keyword.iae_short}}](/docs/AnalyticsEngine?topic=AnalyticsEngine-getting-started).

 ### Deleting {{site.data.keyword.sqlquery_short}} instances and data
 {: #service-delete}

-Existing instances of {{site.data.keyword.sqlquery_short}} can continue to be used until 18 July 2025.
+Existing instances of {{site.data.keyword.sqlquery_short}} can continue to be used until 18 January 2025.
-You can start deleting your service instances and the associated data by using the following steps when you're ready.
+You can start deleting your service instances and the associated data when you're ready.
 Following this process ensures that all instances and user information stored in the service is permanently deleted.

-If you don't manually delete your instances and data before 18 July 2025, it will be done for you on this date.
+If you don't manually delete your instances and data before 18 January 2025, it will be done for you on this date.
 {: note}

 For more details about data deletion policies, see [Securing your data](/docs/sql-query?topic=sql-query-securing-data).